Dealing with Loss is Subject for Two Time Teenage Author

 “I have been given a huge amount of support from my co-author for this book, Aisha Seedat, and the wonderful drawings of our talented illustrator Lindsey.
 Ultimately, I want to improve the wellbeing of children, and I sincerely hope that anyone reading Sam’s Diary helps improve their mental health.”

-The book will be distributed across primary schools in Blackburn with Darwen, supporting young people who may be struggling with handling their emotions when losing someone/something close to their heart.
+The book has been distributed across primary schools in Blackburn with Darwen, supporting young people who may be struggling with handling their emotions when losing someone/something close to their heart.

 Lindsey Sagar who is the illustrator of the book series has contributed greatly towards the overall message through her detailed style and illustration technique.